Table of Contents

 If the motorcycle rider behaved negligently or recklessly, they are likely to be found liable for the property damage, injuries, and pain and suffering any other accident victims might experience.
 Reckless driving can include speeding, distracted driving, and more.

-Overall, the motorcycle crash might not have occurred if the motorcycle rider hadn’t done anything wrong.
+The motorcycle crash might not have occurred if the motorcycle rider hadn’t done anything wrong.

-If the motorcycle rider was injured in a motorcycle accident because the motorcycle manufacturer or any manufacturer of parts distributed a faulty product, causing a malfunction that leads to an accident, they are liable for it.
+If the motorcycle rider was injured in a motorcycle accident because the motorcycle manufacturer or any manufacturer of parts distributed a faulty product, causing a malfunction that led to an accident, they are liable for it.
 This defect is also a form of negligence because they owe the consumers a duty of care.

-These include poorly maintained roads, evil road designs, and missing road signs that the motorcycle rider required to drive carefully.
+These include poorly maintained roads, evil road designs, and missing road signs that the motorcycle rider is required to drive carefully.

 Whoever’s found liable is responsible for paying the motorcycle accident settlement.
 If you were personally involved in a motorcycle accident or are now being sued for causing it, it’s best to contact Ehline Law Firm today.